Kay B is a college student and small business owner who doubles as a freelance writer.

 Hardcore music never became a mainstream success like punk rock did, but it was a major scene and continues to be to this day and a few of it's early bands have become some of the most well known names in rock music (Specifically Black Flag, which is considered to be the godfathers of hardcore music and still influences many musicians today.
 Minor Threat is another well known name).

 What was officially known as the first wave of pop-punk started to show up in the early 1990s.
 The genre wasn't a commercial success and most bands had a DIY approach to their music like their hardcore punk counterparts, but a lot of independent record labels began to spring up during this period, two notable ones being Fat Wreck Chords and Epitaph Records, who would see huge success later on.

-In the mid 90s, pop-punk music began to find itself becoming more and more popular.
+In the mid-1990s, pop-punk music began to find itself becoming more and more popular.
 Green Day released their first album on a major record label, and other bands such as The Offspring and MxPx did the same.
 With many of these songs being played over and over on radio stations and MTV, there was an interest in punk music again from major record labels.
 Punk bands were offered lucrative contracts, and they often would tour with pop-punk bands.
-Worth noting, ska-punk began to rise in the early to mid 90s.
-Since it shared many characteristics with pop-punk, these bands would also would tour together.
+Worth noting, ska-punk began to rise in the early to mid-'90s.
+Since it shared many characteristics with pop-punk, these bands would also tour together.

 Pop-Punk Goes Mainstream